 Finley to Atlantic premiers: EI reforms are 'reasonable, common sense'

-Human Resources Minister Diane Finley a question during Question Period in the House of Commons on Parliament Hill in Ottawa on Thursday, June 21, 2012.
-(The Canadian Press/Sean Kilpatrick)
+Then-Human Resources Minister Diane Finley answers a question during question period in the House of Commons on Parliament Hill in Ottawa on Thursday, June 21, 2012.
+(Sean Kilpatrick / THE CANADIAN PRESS)

 Published Tuesday, April 30, 2013 6:46AM EDT